Softskills - Know your True Self - Nirvana Shatakam

 chidananda rupah shivo’ham shivo’ham

-I am not the breath, nor the five elements,
+I am not the breath, nor

 I am not matter, nor the 5 sheaths of consciousness